IRS Will No Longer Collect Donor Info From The NRA & Other Special Interest Groups

 Notre Dame law professor Lloyd Hitoshi Mayer claims this measure “will make so-called dark money a bit darker,” because the public will have no way of knowing whether or not any of these groups are funded by numerous large donors.

-Prior to this measure, nonprofit organizations were required disclose the names of donors who made contributions of over $5,000 per fiscal year.
+Prior to this measure, nonprofit organizations were required to disclose the names of donors who made contributions of over $5,000 per fiscal year.
 Nonprofit organizations that exclusively fund political campaigns, however, will still need to provide the government with the names of large donors.

 The IRS issued guidance on Monday, saying, “The requirement to report such information increases compliance costs for some private parties, consumes I.R.S. resources in connection with the redaction of such information, and poses a risk of inadvertent disclosure of information that is not open to public inspection.”